leo-project/notes/leofs/clients/java/Quick Start LeoFS Access Using Java-Client.md

   * DELETE Bucket - Deletes a bucket

 ###Object-level operation
-  * GET Object- Retrieves an object
+  * GET Object - Retrieves an object
-  * LIST Object- Retrieves an object list
+  * LIST Object - Retrieves an object list
   * PUT Object - Stores an object to a bucket
   * PUT Object (Copy) - Creates a copy of an object internally or externally
   * HEAD Object - Retrieves object metadata (not the full content of the object)